pgpainless/pgpainless/docs/source/pgpainless-core/quickstart.md

 ```

 ### Generate a Key
-PGPainless comes with a simple to use `KeyRingBuilder` class that helps you to quickly generate modern OpenPGP keys.
+PGPainless comes with a method to quickly generate modern OpenPGP keys.
 There are some predefined key archetypes, but it is possible to fully customize the key generation to fit your needs.

 ```java